MrGeorgeous/RespDB/README.md

 # RespDB

-This project was conducted during the 'Programming technologies' (2021) university course
+:student: This project was conducted during the 'Programming technologies' (2021) university course

 The task was to implement given interfaces and methods for Client-Server key-value storage using sockets and Resp-protocol.